-11 The QAS require that laboratories undergo annual audits.
-Every other year, the QAS requires that the audit be performed by an external agency that performs DNA identification analysis and is independent of the laboratory being reviewed.
-These audits are not required by the QAS to be performed in accordance with the Government Auditing Standards (GAS) and are not performed by the Department of Justice Office of the Inspector General.
-Therefore, we will refer to the QAS audits as reviews (either an internal laboratory review or an external laboratory review, as applicable) to avoid confusion with our audits that are conducted in accordance with GAS.
+The QAS require that laboratories undergo annual audits, which every other year, must be performed by an external agency that performs DNA identification analysis and is independent of the laboratory being reviewed.
+The QAS does not require these audits to be performed in accordance with the Government Auditing Standards (GAS) and are not performed by the Department of Justice Office of the Inspector General.
+Therefore, we refer to the QAS audits as either internal or external laboratory reviews, as applicable, to avoid confusion with our audits that are conducted in accordance with GAS.